What It’s Like to Visit an Existential Therapist

 About the Author

-Hi, I'm Mag: a UKCP-accredited counselling psychologist and founder of Singapore’s first ever existential practice.
-My care philosophy is not to diagnose, label, or categorise but rather to work with the individual in front of me in the here and now.
+I am a BPS-accredited and SPS-accredited Counselling Psychologist with a Doctorate in Existential Psychology from the New School of Psychotherapy and Counselling in London, U.K. My care philosophy is not to diagnose, label, or categorise but rather to work with the individual in front of me in the here and now.

 My clinical credentials certainly play a significant role in defining my professional identity.
 But to foster a deeper connection and authenticity, I invite you to discover my other “Selves”, the various facets of who I am.